Empire of the Sun (band): 2012–2016: Ice on the Dune

-In September of 2009 the group started to record their June 2013 album, not finished until May of 2013.
+In September 2009 the group started to record their June 2013 album, not finished until May 2013.
 For much of 2012, the duo and their collaborators spent time recording material while Steele and the band retired from touring.
 On 11 March 2013, the band revealed a trailer for their second album entitled Ice on the Dune directed by J. D. Dillard and confirmed the release date as June 2013.
 The lead single "Alive" was released on 16 April and on the same day, the album was made available for pre-order on iTunes.
 The single had moderate success in Australia and Europe.
 On 18 April 2013, the Farrelly brothers announced that the band would score Dumb and Dumber To.
 Ice on the Dune was released on 14 June 2013 in Australia and New Zealand.
 Steele would later describe the lack of success of the album as part of their progression as a band.

 Steele received global media attention following an interview he completed with music publication NME in August 2013 at the Sziget Festival in Budapest.
 During the interview, Steele compared Ice on the Dune with Daft Punk's 2013 album release Random Access Memories, stating: "They had a great marketing campaign, but we’ve got better songs."
 In 2014 the band performed at the Coachella Festival, headlining the Sahara Tent.

 "Alive" was used in the introduction video for Google I/O 2013.
 It was also played within the introduction video of the new Yahoo! logo on 5 September 2013, played over the end credits of the 2013 film Paranoia, and featured in the movie Dumb and Dumber To.
 "Alive" was also a featured song on the soundtrack of the EA Sports game, FIFA 14.

 In December 2014, Empire of the Sun released two songs, "Tonight" and "Wandering Star", which were written for the Farrelly brothers film, Dumb and Dumber To.
 For much of 2015, the duo were writing and recording of their third album in Hawaii and Los Angeles.
 By the end of the year, Steele noted that the new release was "75 percent there".

 The band continued to perform live in the second half of 2015, including a show at the Hollywood Bowl.

 In January 2016, the band's 2008 album title track "Walking on a Dream" was featured in a national commercial titled "The Dreamer" in the United States for the Japanese automaker Honda to promote the 2016 Honda Civic.
 The song finally led to the US chart breakthrough for the band, peaking at number 3 on Billboards Alternative music charts, topping the dance music charts, and peaking at number 40 on the Mainstream Top 40 chart.